-CEFi : Carbon emission factor of the consumable/maintenance parts as used for calculation of upstream emissions
+CEFi Carbon emission factor of the consumable/maintenance parts as used for calculation of upstream emissions

 Determination of list of consumables and parts

-Following table provide a list of consumables and parts for guidance and should not be considered as exhaustive.
+The following table provides a list of consumables and parts for guidance and should not be considered as exhaustive.
 The manufacturer should provide the list adapted to the powertrain and vehicle segment for which the carbon footprint is calculated.
+However, for Level 3 and Level 4, last column of the table indicates items responsible for the most significant potential impacts that shall be included if a replacement is needed (to be justified) in the considered lifetime of the vehicle.

-Table 17: List of consumables and maintenance parts
+Table 19: List of consumables and maintenance parts